dalbertweiss/dalbertweiss.github.io/_posts/2022-02-09-continuallearning.md

 # 1. Introduction to Continual Learning
 Within deep learning it is often assumed that all data is simultaneously available where it is assumed that training and testset come from the same distribution.
 While sequential arriving data has often been tackled by *online learning* has often been referred to when data points enter sequentially, continual learning offers new opportunities when data arrives for *a new task*.
 This differs in such a way that the assumption is made that the data can be subdevided into *tasks* allowing to break the iid assumption.
-A task referrs to new training data characterized by a new class, a new domain or different output space <a href="https://ieeexplore.ieee.org/document/9349197">[2]</a>.
+A task refers to new training data characterized by a new class, a new domain or different output space <a href="https://ieeexplore.ieee.org/document/9349197">[2]</a>.
 This setting is called *disjoint task setting* and for classification purposes often called *class-incremental setting*.

 > **Definition (task):** A tasks is an abstract representation for a learning experience characterized by a unique task label <img src="https://render.githubusercontent.com/render/math?math=t"> where the target funciont is given by the objective.